nedbat/coveragepy/doc/dbschema.rst

         --  'has_arcs' boolean      -- Is this data recording branches?
         --  'sys_argv' text         -- The coverage command line that recorded the data.
         --  'version' text          -- The version of coverage.py that made the file.
-        --  'when' text             -- Datetime when the file was created.
     );

     CREATE TABLE file (